DaVieci/EventPlaner/README.md

 |   Command |   Description |
 |   :------ |   :---------: |
 |   `gulp`  |   Installs modules for frontend and backend and starts the server |

+## Features
+* Sign-up as new user oder login as existing user (e-mail validation check)
+* Event overview
+..* only events  that are created by current user
+..* animations in event cards
+* Create Event
+..* Title, date and time information necessary
+..* Body, image, category and status unnecessary
+* Edit existing events
+* Delete events